Pruthvish-Vyas/End-to-End-Google-Analytics-model-building/README.md

-## End to End MAchine Learning Project
+## End to End Google Analytics model building Project

 - open project on these urls:
         http://localhost:5000